Self-Regulation vs External Policing in Clothing-Optional Areas

 • self-regulation can function effectively under stable and well-understood conditions

-• external policing is typically reactive rather than continuous
+• external policing is typically reactive rather than continuous and does not constitute the primary mechanism of behavioural control

 Abstract